danielmarbach/BeyondSimpleBenchmarks/README.md

 - AMQP
 - Show how we can do various micro optimization that have a compounding effect until we reach the point of redesigning (example body refactoring)

+## Azure Service Bus SDK

+- Show some of the body optimization benchmarks (example https://github.com/danielmarbach/MicroBenchmarks/tree/master/MicroBenchmarks/ServiceBus) and the high level view shown in https://github.com/Azure/azure-sdk-for-net/pull/19996#issuecomment-812663407

+## AMQP Level

+- If possible to down to that level to talk about encoding optimizations (see https://github.com/danielmarbach/azure-amqp-benchmarks)

+## Recap

+- Recap the process of "putting a practical process in-place to isolate components, measure + change + measure again, without breaking current behavior.
+Rinse and repeat"
+- Recap some of the Benchmark.NET rules but point for more information to the microbenchmark design guidelines

 ## Interesting further reading material

 - [Intro to Benchmark.net - How To Benchmark C# Code](https://www.youtube.com/watch?v=mmza9x3QxYE)